Sustainability at West Buckland School

 2025 Festival at West Buckland School

-Plan-It Eco will be taking place for the first time this June, in conjunction with other schools across Devon, Cornwall and Somerset.
-The aim of the day is to encourage young people, teachers and schools to continue to grow in their understanding and drive to create a sustainable future for our wonderful planet.
+The Sustainability Festival, in conjunction with Plan-It Eco and 361 Energy, took place for the first time in June, and was open to schools across Devon, Cornwall and Somerset.
+The aim of the day was to encourage young people, teachers and schools to continue to grow in their understanding and drive to create a sustainable future for our wonderful planet.

 Further Plans for 2025